cody-greene/scssify/readme.md

       importerFactory: 'custom-importer-factory.js',

       // Enable both of these to get source maps working
-      // warning: avoid using 'compressed' output together with sourcemaps
+      // "browserify --debug" will also enable css sourcemaps
       sourceMapEmbed: true,
       sourceMapContents: true,

-      // This is the default when opt.sass is undefined
+      // This is the default only when opt.sass is undefined
       outputStyle: 'compressed'
     },